Choose your country to see the products for your location

 Inclusion of a positive sample is usually not required, but can be useful for the analysis of your experiments.
 MRC Holland has very limited access to positive samples and cannot supply such samples.
 We recommend using positive samples from your own collection.
 Alternatively, you can use positive samples from an online biorepository, such as the Coriell Institute.

-The commercially available positive samples below have been tested with the current (B2) version of this product and have been shown to produce useful results.
+The commercially available positive samples below have been tested with P041-B1 and P042-B2 and have been shown to produce useful results.

 P041 & P042